SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 - common

 Info:
-- Adds velocity to the caster in the direction they are looking in.
+- Adds velocity to the caster in the direction they are looking at.
 - Pushes away any entities near the caster by a little bit.
 ```
 </details>